OnitiFR/mulch/README.md

 url = "http://192.168.10.104:8585"
 key = "gein2xah7keeL33thpe9ahvaegF15TUL3surae3Chue4riokooJ5WuTI80FTWfz2"
 ```
-Of course, you'll need to get your own API key / server URL.
+Of course, you'll need to get your own API key / server URL (and set file mode to `0600`, key is private)

 How do I install the server? (mulchd and mulch-proxy)
 ---